ilg/nginx-letsencrypt-aws/README.md

 - `DOMAINS` to tell it for which domain(s) to get/renew the certificate
 - `S3LEGO` to tell it the S3 URL to which to sync the `.lego` directory
 - whatever AWS variables are necessary for the S3 syncing and for lego to work with Route53 (typically `AWS_REGION`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY`)

+Optional environment variables:
-- optionally, `RENEW_DAYS` to set the number of days before expiration at which to renew the certificate (defaults to 30)
+- `RENEW_DAYS` to set the number of days before expiration at which to renew the certificate (defaults to 30)
+- `LEGO_SERVER` to set the URL for the ACME server (defaults to the production Let's Encrypt ACME server)